andersjanmyr/ocr/README.md

 ## Folder Watching

-The following AppleScript can be used to listen for new files and copy the text to the clipboard.
-It needs to be attached as a *Folder Action* to the directory you want to listen to.
+The following AppleScript, [ocr.scpt](./ocr.scpt) can be used to listen for new files and copy the text to the clipboard.
+It needs to be attached as a *Folder Action* to the directory you want to watch.
 Since my screenshots are saved to the Desktop, this is where I have attached the script.
+The script should go in the user's folder action scripts folder, `~/Library/Scripts/Folder Action Scripts/`.
+Make sure you update the path to the `GOOGLE_APPLICATION_CREDENTIALS` in the scripts to your own credentials file.

 ![attach folder action](./images/folder-action.png)